csexton/trailertrash.vim/README.md

 In most cases, if you want to hide the highlighting you can simply call `:TrailerHide`, and toggle it back on at any time.

-If you want something more extreme, and want stop the underlying mechnism from working all together you can clear the `2match` in vim:
+If you want something more extreme, and want to stop the underlying mechanism from working all together you can clear the `2match` in vim:

 TrailerTrash uses `2match` ([vimdoc](http://vimdoc.sourceforge.net/htmldoc/pattern.html#match-highlight)) to define a highlight pattern.
 If you would like to disable it you can call `2match none`.
 This works great in plugins that provide you a hook to customize buffers, such as Unite's `unite_settings()`